 - Usability: Modern Gantt chart software will swap out complex calculations and formulas for easy drag-and-drop, point-and-click mechanics.
 Quality of life is important when it comes to adding tasks, adjusting deadlines, linking dependencies, and exporting your charts.

-- Integrations: Gantt charts are typically just one element of a larger work world, so it’s important that these tools connect to the software you are already using for communication, time tracking, collaboration, agile workflows, and other tools that are part of a complete project management software solution.
+- Integrations: Gantt charts are typically just one element of a larger work world, so it’s important that these tools connect to the software you are already using for project management, communication, time tracking, collaboration, agile workflows, and other tools that are part of a complete project management software solution.

 - Value for $: I’m looking for software that is fairly priced for what they offer and ideally scalable as your company grows.
 Transparency in pricing terms and what different subscription tiers have to offer the user is key.

-Online Gantt Chart Software Key Features
+Gantt Chart Software Key Features

 - Gantt chart template: Starting from scratch is all fine and dandy but there should be some basic Gantt chart templates available for users who want to hit the ground running.